Hero image desktop Hero image mobile

 • Select livestock with multiple attributes (such as naturally low methane production, improved feed efficiency and fertility) to increase productivity and reduce methane emissions per kilogram produced

-• Choose supplements, pastures, legumes and trees that enable livestock to Reduce emissions and increase weight gain
+• Choose supplements, pastures, legumes and trees that enable livestock to reduce emissions and increase weight gain

 • Access more established markets for low and zero carbon red meat and co-products.